Summary

 This format is suited to amateur dramatic clubs where cost of paying the cast is not an issue.

-Initial feedback from a script consultant is promising and we now seek theatre companies to do a reading to help to hone the script.
+Professional feedback from a script consultant is promising and its first read-through has gone very well.
+We now seek theatre companies to perform the play.
 Please get in touch if interested.

-Short version 30 minutes dramatic monologue suitable for a one-person performance.
+Short version 25 minutes dramatic monologue suitable for a one-person performance: Free performance Southampton Central Library 20th April 2024 7.30pm.

-This is a one-man play of 30 minutes written by Denise Baden, from the University of Southampton and performed by Neil Gwynne (tbc).
+This is a one-man play of 25 minutes written by Denise Baden, from the University of Southampton and performed by Jack Klaff.
 It is a drama exploring the ethical crisis of the Director of Public Prosecutions who has to decide whether to prosecute a murder.
 If he does so, he will alienate his family, and it will mean the end for citizens’ assemblies – a form of direct democracy which many believe could be the silver bullet to avert a climate crisis.

 This version is suited to one act play festival Totton (March) and Edinburgh Fringe (August) and performances at sustainability/climate-related events.
 Here is the first draft.
 You can see a 5 minute extract from scene 3 by an actor who sent in a reading (only makes sense if you’ve read script).